 However, the new solar facility faced a unique challenge.
 Due to its proximity to a city park, stray golf balls were striking the new solar panels.
 The city needed an efficient and cost-effective way to track the resulting damage and plan ongoing maintenance.

-Since the city uses Cityworks in practically every facet of asset management across multiple departments, adding the solar facility was an easy decision.
+Since the city uses Cityworks in practically every facet of asset management across multiple departments, adding the solar plant was an easy decision.
 The team at Loveland Water and Power set to work researching solar facility asset data models—contacting Esri, Colorado State University, and the National Renewable Energy Laboratory.
 The city found an abundance of pre-construction schemas for solar site selection projects, but finding an asset-driven maintenance schema proved nearly impossible.

 So, the team embarked on a three-month project to create our own asset model from scratch.
 The city used ArcGIS Pro to geoprocess CAD designs into Esri features and conflate them with city-owned aerial photography.
 The team also used good old-fashioned “boots on the ground” data collection.